Kong/docs.konghq.com/app/_hub/kong-inc/oauth2/how-to/_oauth2rla.md

    --header "content-type: application/json"
    ```

-   When you send a request for the fourth time, the results should look like this:
+   When you send a request for the fourth time, you should get a 429 response code, showing you that the last request was rate limited:
    ```txt
    HTTP/1.1 429 Too Many Requests
    Date: Thu, 09 Nov 2023 12:41:01 GMT